-An ideal scenario, as described in other opinion papers, would be a national health IT infrastructure that houses accurate and reliable public and population health data.
-This type of approach could give the U.S. a readily available source to track and trace individuals showing COVID-19 symptoms or testing positive.
-However, the lack of a unique national patient identifier and the reluctance of health care organizations to participate, as well as political and technical challenges, are immediate barriers for adoption for such infrastructure.
+For instance, many cases of information blocking have led the U.S. to pass additional provisions focused on enhancing health information interoperability and penalizing purposeful blocking of infrastructure that houses accurate and reliable public and population health data.
+This type of approach could give the U.S. a readily available source to track and trace individuals showing technical challenges, are immediate barriers for adoption for such infrastructure.11